 - The problem phrase your users say most often (problem keyword)

 Step 3: Set notification frequencies.
-Pair the keyword rules that matter with an Alert, and each one gets its own cadence.
+Pair the keywords that matter with an Alert, and each one gets its own cadence.
 For brand mentions, set real-time alerts — you want to know immediately when someone talks about you.
 For competitor and problem keywords, hourly or daily works.
 For broad category terms, a weekly digest keeps noise manageable.

 Step 5: Search your Dataset.
 Keyword-matched posts land in your Dataset as records.
 Ask your agent to search them by meaning over MCP, or browse the feed and filter to keyword-tagged results.
 This helps you evaluate whether your rules are surfacing the conversations you care about.